Sheon Han

 The Case for Software Criticism — WIRED

-Why isn’t there “software criticism” like there is film criticism or book criticism?
-Software may be the defining cultural artifact of our time.
-So why isn’t there a culture of critical analysis around it?
+Why isn’t there “software criticism” like there is film or book criticism?

 The Hidden History of Screen Readers — The Verge